ROCK MINERAL SPRINGS COMPANY

 On March 13, 1929 the Rock Mineral Springs Company was incorporated, with J. J. Huddleston of Algoma, WV, and Thomas B. Hoilman of Northfork, WV signing.(3) On May 3, 1930 the company signs a lease for the first floor, and all of the recent two story addition, of the Bailey Lodge #137 which was the Rock, WV Free Mason lodge at the time.(3) The lease was signed by Thomas B. Hoilman in his role as Secretary Treasurer of the company which logically makes J. J. Huddleston President.(3) They entered a contract for right of way to lay pipe to carry water to the plant on June 2, 1930, and secured the deed to the spring on January 8, 1932.(3) Beside most of these entries is written in "Examined and mailed Northfork Coca-Cola Bottling Company"(3) which backs up the claim by the Bailey's article that the Northfork Coca-Cola Bottling Company actually owned the plant.(1)

-A November 20, 1932 article from the Bluefield Daily Telegraph on the success of the new corporation describes the creation of Rock Cliff Ginger Ale.
-"Chemists making an specialty of ginger ales were employed to work out a formula and perfect a ginger ale of the highest quality different from other brands of ginger ales.
-They recommended a brewed product made from pure ginger root blended with pure fruit flavors, which proved to be unquestionably the best formula that would produce a highly carbonated ginger ale wholesome and pleasing to the taste."(2) The company bottled not only Rock Cliff Ginger Ale, but also Orange Crush, Hires Root Beer, and their own line of Rock Cliff Beverages which included flavors such as Lemon, and Grape.
+The company bottled not only Rock Cliff Ginger Ale during its history, but also Orange Crush, Hires Root Beer, Kings Court Sour, Mission Orange (which was bottled in the Rock Cliff bottles if the ad is to be believed), and their own line of Rock Cliff Beverages which included flavors such as Lemon, and Grape.
 The brand was distributed by the other bottlers in the Northfork Coca-Cola Bottling group which included Welch, WV, Bluefield, WV, Williamson WV, and Northfork WV.
 On May 8, 1958 the main office of the company was moved to Bluefield, WV.(3) On March 14, 1973 The Rock Mineral Springs Company merged with the Northfork Coca-Cola Bottling Company Inc. which was now a Delaware Corporation with the latter being the survivor of the merger.

 7 1/2oz Rock Cliff Ginger Ale paper label bottle dated 1929